-Based on the information you have provided, we tre pleased to notify you of the expiration dates of the limited warranties.
+Based on the information you have provided, we are pleased to notify you of the expiration dates of the limited warranties.

-- The limited one-year New Boat warrant, expires (d) - The limited five-year Hull Structure and Bottom Blister warranty expires (d)
+- The limited five-year Hull Structure and Bottom Blister warranty expires (d)

-Should you require assistance at any time during ownership, we encourage you to contact your Hunter dealer or to call us directly at 986-462-3077.
+Should you require assistance at any time during ownership, we encourage you to contact your Hunter dealer or to call us dilectly at 386-462-3077.